 Morrison’s time as a soldier during the Civil War was one marked with great service.
 Morrison was wounded during the Battle of Seven Pines, which was a part of the Peninsular Campaign to take Richmond.
 During the battle – which was May 31 and June 1, 1862 – Morrison was wounded the first of three times.

-Morrison was involved in the Siege of Fort Wagner on Morris Island.
-The fort was a part of the defense of Charleston, South Island.
+Morrison was involved in the Siege of Fort Wagner on Morris Island, a part of the defense of Charleston, South Island.
 The Confederate army knew they could not keep the fort and were in the process of smuggling supplies out of the fort and into Charleston.
 Union generals asked for volunteers for hazardous night duty.
 This mission was to intercept rebels moving the supplies and the group Morrison was with captured thirty-six men, including a Confederate Major.
 At some point during the siege, Morrison was wounded by an exploding shell.

 In the early summer of 1864 Morrison’s unit was involved in a series of battles known as the Bermuda Hundred Campaign.
 This campaign was a series of battles in an attempt to take Petersburg and Richmond from the east.
 On June 17, 1864, the unit was retreating from battle when Morrison witnessed Jesse Dial fall from enemy fire.
 Morrison risked his life to rescue the fallen soldier.
-By the time Morrison returned with Dial, Dial had died.
-But Morrison’s actions would be remembered.
+By the time Morrison returned with Dial, Dial had died, but Morrison’s actions would be remembered.